davidS-cb/rhpds-c360/README.md

 ### Deploy a Basic Couchbase Cluster

-The first cluster that we'll deploy will be a simple, 3 node cluster, with one bucket and 2 replicas.
+The cluster that we'll deploy will be a simple, 3 node cluster, with one bucket and 2 replicas.

 ```
 oc create -f cluster-basic.yaml